 HOW TO BUILD A HOME BY HAND

-“The truffle hunter and his wife built their home entirely by hand,” my friend Jorge explained, as we walked around the property, looking at everything.
+“The truffle hunter and his wife built their home entirely by hand,” my friend Jorge explained about Casa Chon, as we walked around the property, looking at everything.
 He added: “In fact, they didn’t use a forklift or any kind of building equipment for this.”

-I looked at the truffle hunter, who stood there rather proud of his creations.
+I looked at the truffle hunter who stood there in his jogging outfit, smiling proudly about his handmade home.
 He said: “I lifted everything myself.
 I did not even use a forklift.”

 Then I looked at the structure they had built, wondering how they had done everything by hand.
 It was two stories tall, and it consisted of several apartments.
-They used one apartment for themselves and rented out the others to vacationers wishing to enjoy simple country life.
+They used one apartment for themselves and rented out the others to vacationers wishing to enjoy simple country life at Casa Chon.

 The wife prepared lunch for us.
 It was a six-course meal with truffles used in various ways.
 Everything was simple but delicious.
 The table decor too was colourful — perfect for an Instagram photo.